-Theme for World No Tobacco Day 2017 is “Tobacco – A threat to development”
+The theme for World No Tobacco Day 2018 is “Tobacco and heart disease”

 31st May is World No Tobacco Day focuses on awareness of health risk associated with tobacco use.
-This day is marked to draw attention toward the negetive health effects of tobacco.
+This day is marked to draw attention toward the negative health effects of tobacco.

 World Tobacco Day is a day for people, non-governmental organizations and governments to organize various activities and bring awareness to the health problems caused by tobacco use.